MyGet/MyGetDocs/Docs.Site/Docs/Reference/Authentication-Modules.markdown

 ## Microsoft Account

-To allow users to login to MyGet using their Microsoft Account, enable the Microsoft Account authentication module.
+To allow users to sign in to MyGet using their Microsoft Account, enable the Microsoft Account authentication module.

 Once the **Add authentication module** dialog is shown, we can find **Settings for Microsoft Account**.
 Make sure to keep this window open as we will need it for the remainder of the configuration steps.

 In a separate browser window:

-* Log in to your Microsoft Account account and open **[My Applications](https://apps.dev.microsoft.com/)**.
+* Sign in to your Microsoft Account account and open **[My Applications](https://apps.dev.microsoft.com/)**.
 * Under **Converged appications**, click the **Add an app** button.
 * In the *Application Name* field, enter an application name (e.g. *MyGet*).
 * Make sure *Let us help you get started*  is **disabled** and click **Create**.